Sneferu: Meidum

 The first of Sneferu's massive undertakings is the Pyramid at Meidum.
-There is some debate among scholars as to Sneferu's claim to the Meidum pyramid, and many credit its origin to King Huni.
+There is some debate among scholars as to Sneferu's claim to the Meidum pyramid, and many used to credit its origin to King Huni.
 Nonetheless, the pyramid is a remarkable example of the progression of technology and ideology surrounding the king's burial site.
 The immense stone structure serves as physical testimony to the transition from the stepped pyramid structure to that of a "true" pyramid structure.
 Archaeological investigations of the pyramid show that it was first conceived as a seven-stepped structure, built in a similar manner to the Djoser complex at Saqqara.
 Modifications later were made to add another platform, and at an even later stage limestone facing was added to create the smooth, angled finish characteristic of a "true" pyramid.
 Complete with a descending northern passage, two underground chambers, and a burial vault, the pyramid mainly follows the conventions of previous tombs in most aspects other than one: instead of being situated underneath the colossal structure, the burial chamber is built directly within the main body albeit very near ground level.